A newly published Apple patent application suggests that the iPhone 5's In-Cell touch display could be used in future Macs.

 That said, late Apple co-founder Steve Jobs dismissed the idea of a smaller iPad because users would have to sand down their fingers in order to accurately tap on buttons on the screen, yet the 7.9in iPad mini was unveiled in November last year anyway.

-Let us know your thoughts about the possibility of a touchscreen MacBook in the comments section below or on Twitter.
+Let us know your thoughts about the possibility of a touchscreen MacBook on Twitter.